The Bavarian Village of Leavenworth Washington

 - Washington State Autumn Leaf Festival – September

-- Oktoberfest – First 3 weekends in October
+- Leavenworth Oktoberfest – First 3 weekends in October

-- Christmas Lighting Festival – First 3 weekends of December
+- Leavenworth Christmas Lighting Festival – First 3 weekends of December

 Please visit the Leavenworth Chamber of Commerce web site www.leavenworth.org

-A new wine region has appeared amongst the rivers, lakes, and mountains of North Central Washington.
+A new wine region has appeared among the rivers, lakes, and mountains of North Central Washington.
 Bordered by the towering Cascade Mountains on the west and sagebrush covered hills on the east, vineyards and their attendant wineries are rapidly appearing throughout the area.
-The winemakers of this area have banded together in the belief that the influence of the Cascade Mountains and the broad rivers and lakes makes the region unique amongst Washington State’s wine growing areas.
+The winemakers of this area have banded together in the belief that the influence of the Cascade Mountains and the broad rivers and lakes makes the region unique among Washington State’s wine growing areas.
 In recognition of this they are calling the area the Columbia Cascade region.
+Plan your wine tasting trip to Leavenworth and Chelan

 - Ohme Gardens